BetaDoctor/Media-Surgeon/README.md

 2. **Paste a video URL** in the web interface
 3. MediaSurgeon automatically **detects the site** and uses the appropriate specialist
 4. **View available formats** (resolutions, file sizes)
-5. **Click download** to start extraction (a Downloads folder we be created in the root of the project)
+5. **Click download** to start extraction (a Downloads folder will be created in the root of the project)
 6. **Watch progress** in real-time (fragment counts, percentage)

 ---